The Cost of Marketing - A Complex Marketing Budget Breakdown

 The majority of agencies also offer different pricing options based on how competitive your company wants to be.
 If you operate in a niche industry and only want to target long-tail keywords — or hyper-specific keywords that imply customer intent — your monthly costs will be lower than if you want to target broad, high-volume searches.

-That being said, cost shouldn’t be your only concern when selecting an agency.
+That being said, marketing cost shouldn’t be your only concern when selecting an agency.
 As you research your options, be sure that you understand the specific strategies each one uses.

 An “agency” that builds links from spammy, low-quality sites may be able to achieve results at a low cost in the short term, but they can wind up causing your company the hassle of a search engine penalty.
 These penalties will remove your site from search results altogether and make it impossible to attract customers online.